Izydor Borowski

 Izydor Borowski (c.
 1770 – 24 June 1838; ایزیدر بروسکی), also spelled Isidor Borowski, was a general in Qajar Iran of Polish origin.
 He is noted for his instrumental role in the modernization of the army.

 Early life

-Borowski was born in Wilno (present-day Vilnius, Lithuania) in the Polish–Lithuanian Commonwealth, at the time a shadow of its former self.
+Borowski was born in Vilnius (present-day Lithuania) in the Polish–Lithuanian Commonwealth, at the time a shadow of its former self.
 According to the Jewish Encyclopedia, Borowski gave varying accounts of his parentage, professing to be the illegitimate son of Prince Radziwill and a Jewish woman, or the son of a Jewish mother and a Polish nobleman.
 There is a possibility that his brother was the literary historian Leon Borowski (1784–1846).
 Sources on his early life are inconsistent.
 According to Encyclopædia Iranica, he had to flee to England either "presumably" during the Third Partition of Poland (1795), or that he departed from Poland in 1793, which however is inconsistent with Alma Mater, an academic publication produced by Jagiellonian University, which states that he participated in the Kościuszko Uprising of 1794, afterwards returning home.